Pasar al contenido principal Saltar al pie de página del mapa del sitio

 The importance of an HR business partner can't be overstated.
 If you decide to seek outside HR help, a variety of versatile human resource solutions exist.
 But you will want a human resources business partner when looking to incorporate HR into your overall business strategy.

-It happens frequently enough: In the rush to grow a business, human resource management tasks are a low priority.
+It happens often enough: In the rush to grow a business, human resource management tasks are a low priority.
 For example, a startup might assign an employee initially hired to oversee marketing to assume HR tasks, too.
-The problem is that that person will likely not possess the knowledge or experience to take on this critical role.
+While well-intentioned, this approach often falls short — without the knowledge or experience to take on this critical role, that person may overlook or mishandle critical areas.

 • Consuming too much of your time

-• Failing to provide employees with a structured orientation program, detailed job descriptions, employee handbook, or the best possible benefit plans
+• Not providing employees with a structured orientation program, detailed job descriptions, employee handbook, or the best possible benefit plans

 • Jeopardizing worker safety and other legal aspects of business through non-compliance with federal and state regulations